 “Lord, You’re testing me,” I felt in my spirit.
 But I felt His hand on me, telling me to breathe, and not be afraid.

 Cause I was consistently reminded of Jeremiah, and his fear to speak to the those older than him.
 Similar to my situation, surrounded by adults, much older than me, and much wiser in their own eyes.
 I already had felt few people truly listened to me.

-There were no Bible study Wednesday nights with the pastor, like my home church.
+There was no Bible study Wednesday nights with the pastor, like my home church.
 Instead, I was told discussion happened in Sunday school.
 However, our morning wasn’t much of one.
 The teacher would ask a question, someone would answer simply and bam, next question.

 I felt constant twitching throughout my body.
 There was no deep discussion.
 Everything felt so very automatic on responses, more basic blessing talk, and nothing that pulled you in.

 Till one question was asked by the Sunday School teacher, that was affirmation three.

 Almost with a smirk on his face, like he came up with the most brilliant question, he asked.
 “Now, why do you think God hasn’t come and got us yet?”

 My stomach turned.
 My face flushed.
 Mentally, I was screaming, “BECAUSE IT ISN’T ABOUT US!
 WHO ARE WE TO QUESTION GOD’S PLAN?!”

 No one spoke.
 And I felt the burning push in my soul, “Say something.
 You asked God to show you if you needed to speak.
 Now is the time!”